-2.6.4.
+1.6.4.
 Save as

 Save as allows saving the active configuration file by defining its name and location.
+You can save your configuration files to your local disc or Document Storage in your NiceLabel Control Center

 Recent folders field lists the folders that were recently used for saving the configuration files.